cleanmedia/cleanwall/README.md

 Fully tested and functional contributions for other reasonable platforms however are welcome.

-We get the box here:
+We currently get the box here:

 https://www.aliexpress.com/store/product/QOTOM-Mini-PC-Q190G4-with-4-LAN-port-using-pfsense-as-small-router-firewall-fanless-PC/108231_1000001826190.html

 You must add Wifi and 4GB RAM.

-# Install Debian
+# Install Debian on the (cleanwall) firewall targtet

 To give a background of what is being done here, we basically follow this tutorial:

 https://www.howtoforge.com/tutorial/debian-minimal-server/

 The install image is an official stable debian network install image.
 The only reason to use the non-free variation is the missing Ralink rt2870.bin driver.
-We download this latest image:
+We download this image:

 http://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/archive/9.3.0+nonfree/amd64/iso-cd/firmware-9.3.0-amd64-netinst.iso